 Lastly, a 2015 study published in the Journal of the International Society of Sports Nutrition demonstrated that participants who supplemented with ashwagandha had significantly greater gains in muscle size and strength (4).

-64 subjects with a history of chronic stress were enrolled into the study.
-They were randomized to either the placebo control group or the study drug treatment group, and were asked to take one capsule twice a day for a period of 60 days.
+64 subjects with a history of chronic stress were enrolled in the study.
+They were randomized to either the placebo control group or the study drug treatment group and were asked to take one capsule twice a day for a period of 60 days.
 In the study drug treatment group, each capsule contained 300 mg of high-concentration full-spectrum extract from the root of the Ashwagandha plant.